-The cool thing about Uber is if you already signed up to drive but forgot to use a referral code there is still a chance for you get a sign-up bonus.
+The cool thing about Uber is if you already signed up as a driving partner but forgot to use a referral code, there is still a chance for you to redeem a sign-up bonus.
 You can get a sign-up bonus by retroactively applying the Uber referral code.

-You only have 15 days after you are activated to drive to fix this.
+You only have 15 days after you’re activated to drive to initiate the retroactive referral bonus process.